 - Bennelong Bridge, Wentworth Point to Rhodes: The Bennelong Bridge connects the new and rapidly growing suburb of Wentworth Point with Rhodes and is only for pedestrians, cyclists and buses.
 It is only 300m long and has a few rest stops along the way, plus lovely views out over the river and Rhodes.

-- The Connection, Rhodes: This new community facility is stunningly located on the Rhodes foreshore, right next to the new Bennelong Bridge.
+- The Connection, Rhodes: This community facility is stunningly located on the Rhodes foreshore, right next to the new Bennelong Bridge.
 The Learning Space specialises in the latest technology digital library resources and creative programs.
+Plus, there are water fountains outside.

 - Bare Witness, Rhodes: This cafe has amazing water views, great, family friendly service and divine food.